-Fontana were impressed and selected Are You Sure? for submission to the UK heats to decide Britain’s entry to the Eurovision Song Contest for 1961, where they won the British heats (pictured at left) and narrowly missed the top spot in the actual contest in Cannes.
+Fontana was impressed and selected Are You Sure? for submission to the UK heats to decide Britain’s entry to the Eurovision Song Contest for 1961, where they won the British heats and narrowly missed the top spot in the actual contest in Cannes.

 The record became a massive hit all over Europe and reached the UK #1 spot.